arangodb/docs/3.7/upgrading-starter.md

 max      29504  3695  0 11:46 pts/2    00:00:00 arangodb --starter.data-dir=./db2 --starter.join 127.0.0.1
 max      29513  3898  0 11:46 pts/4    00:00:00 arangodb --starter.data-dir=./db3 --starter.join 127.0.0.1
 ```

-We can use `pstree` to inspect the arangodb-server instances launched by one of these starters:
+We can use `pstree` to inspect the _arangod_ server instances launched by one of these starters:

 ```bash
 pstree -Tp 3511800